FoodStandardsAgency/register-a-food-business-service/docs/contribution-guidelines/starting-testing-the-app.md

-# Building, starting, and testing the application
+# Starting and testing the application

 ## Preparing the application for the first time